automata-network/docs/docs/1rpc/1rpcplus/guide.md

 ![](../../assets/1rpc/1RPC+_3.png){style="zoom:100%"}

 This is the dashboard for 1RPC+ members.
-The API key on the dashboard is unique to you and is used to generate 1RPC+ URLs across all supported networks.
+The API key on the dashboard is private to you and is used to generate 1RPC+ URLs across all supported networks.
+Do not share this key publicly to avoid misuse or abuse by others.

 ![](../../assets/1rpc/1RPC+_4.png){style="zoom:100%"}